mikepartelow/modcon2/README.md

 An Amiga module player in Rust.

 More FIXMEs than tests, unfortunately.
-Published prematurely so I can blog about how I got here.
+Published prematurely so I could [blog about how I got here](https://mikepartelow.github.io/2024/12/14/modcon2.html).

 Use [ProTracker 2 clone](https://16-bits.org/pt2.php) to hear how the music is actually supposed to sound - more or less.